Turkey, Russia make deal on Syria operation – Peace Spring

 On Thursday, Turkey agreed to pause military Operation Peace Spring for 120 hours to allow the withdrawal of terrorist YPG/PKK militants from the planned safe zone.
-The reprieve will end at 1900GMT on Tuesday.
+The reprieve ended at 1900GMT on Tuesday.

 October 22, Tuesday